dpelacani/WienerLoss/README.md

         eta, optional
             noise to add to penalty function.
 Default 0.

-## Note on Filter Dimensions
+## Note on Filter Dimensions (needs better formatting)
-The `AWLoss` class supports data of dimensions up to 3, excluding the batch dimension.
-The filter dimension can be arbritarily chosen by the user, up until the dimension of the data itself, i.e. a 1D signal **cannot** be processed using `filter_dim` as to 2 or 3, but a 3D signal **can** be processed processed using `filter_dim` as 1, 2 or 3.
+The `WienerLoss` class supports data of dimensions up to 3.
+The dimensionality of the filter is inferred from the size of the input.

-Using the 1D version of the AWLoss flattens the signal before evaluation in all dimensions apart from the batch dimension; in the 2D implementation, a single 2D filter is computed for each channel of the data; and in 3D a single 3D filter is calculated **using the number of channels as the third dimensionality.**

-Further improvements to this code will allow dimensions up to 4, where the first dimension is the number of channels and the following 3 are the volumetric data.
-In such, this would calculate one 3D filter per channel in the signal.
+[batch, channels, length] -> 1D filters

+[batch, channels, height, width] -> 2D filters

+[batch, channels, depth, height, width] -> 3D filters

+Note that in all cases there exists on filter per channel per sample in the batch.

+## Example Notebooks:
+!!
+Need updating!